kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

   - A pod must have at least one main container.
   - Privileged containers cannot be added.
   - HostPorts cannot be used by newly added containers.

+#### No SecurityContext escalations

+Dynamically added containers are forbidden from escalating the SecurityContext permissions of the pod.
+In other words, they can only add or allow permissions already granted to other containers in the pod.
+More specifically:

+- `Capabilities`:
+  - Cannot add a capability that isn't already added by an existing container.
+  - Must drop any capabilities that are dropped by ALL existing containers.
+- `Privileged`: Never allowed.
+- `SELinuxOptions`, `RunAsUSer`, `RunAsGroup`, `SeccompProfile`, `AppArmorProfile`: Can only use values already used by an existing container (or the PodSecurityContext)
+- `WindowsOptions`: N/A (windows not supported)
+- `RunAsNonRoot`, `ReadOnlyRootFilestystem`: Must be set if ALL containers set these.
+- `AllowPrivilegeEscalation`: Must be set to `false` if ALL containers explicitly disable (the implicit default is `true`).
+- `ProcMount`: Can only be set to `Unmasked` if another container already has an unmasked proc mount.

 #### Container Status